rrepetto99/project2024/README.md

 To access server, please contact rolands.repetto@usi.ch. <br> <br>
 To access app, go to https://alessandro-fosselards-team.adalo.com/finstatement and sign up.

-<b>API</b> kezs that make app functioning, have been removed due to security.
+<b>API</b> keys that make app functioning have been removed due to security.